f1ac0/A500-IDE-RAM/README.md

 - I thought that it would be neat to have some Fast RAM on the same 2-layers PCB, and I had a great SRAM chip for another project, PCMCIA-SRAM.
 - The IDE port simulates the one from the A600 so it is bootable with appropriate Kickstarts.
 Like other IDE expansions, it requires two additional signals from the motherboard : INT2 and OVR.
 - By default, the RAM stuff takes the place of the first expansion in the autoconfig chain.
 To use other autoconfig expansions, you need to configure the firmware with config_in/out pins to put it in your autoconfig chain ; these pins take the place of the secondary LED.
+- Version 0.3 of the board adds a "clockport" to connect compatible expansions.
+Its "SPARE_CS" is at address D8xxxx.

 # Acknowledgements
 Thanks Guys :